-If a participant is paid incorrectly or does not receive payment on the proper day, the participant will first report the issue to the supervisor.
+If a participant is paid incorrectly or does not receive payment on the proper day, the participant should report the issue to the supervisor.
 Supervisors will check to ensure the reported hours match what was paid to the youth.
-If participants think they have been paid incorrectly, they should follow these steps:
+If a participant thinks they have been paid incorrectly, they should follow these steps: